 PRODUCTS

-(Specifier Note: Product information is proprietary to Omega Blinds by Draper, Inc. If additional products are required for competitive procurement, contact Draper, Inc. for assistance in listing competitive products that may be available.)
+(Specifier Note: Product information is proprietary to Venetian Blinds supplied by Draper, Inc. If additional products are required for competitive procurement, contact Draper, Inc. for assistance in listing competitive products that may be available.)

 MANUFACTURER

-Basis of Design: Omega Blinds by Draper, Inc.; 411 South Pearl Street; Spiceland, IN 47385; Phone 765.987.7999; website www.draperinc.com
+Basis of Design: Venetian Blinds by Warema.
+Contact Draper, Inc.; 411 South Pearl Street; Spiceland, IN 47385; Phone 765.987.7999; website www.draperinc.com

 Subject to compliance with requirements, manufacturers of products of equivalent design may be acceptable if approved in accordance with [Section 01 25 00 Substitution Procedures] [Insert section number and title].